CQCL/mvsp/README.md

 The code uses the data stored in [`data/Fourier_cauchy2d_resource_scaling`](data/Fourier_cauchy2d_resource_scaling).

-The data generation is similar to the one described in section [2D Ricker wavelet with Chebyshev approach (Fig. 7)](#2d-ricker-wavelet-with-chebyshev-approach-fig-7).
+The data generation is similar to the one described in section [2D Ricker wavelet via Chebyshev series (Fig. 7)](#2d-ricker-wavelet-via-chebyshev-series-fig-7).

 Numerically compute the uniform error of the Fourier approximation of the bivariate Student's t-distribution over $[-1, 1]^2$: